 Protein sources are also important.
 Animal-based products have a complete amino acid profile, meaning they contain the essential amino acids the body can’t produce alone.
 The majority of protein should come from these sources rather than plant-based ones (they lack a complete amino acid profile).

 Ideally we will have 3-5 protein feedings a day, depending on personal schedule and variance in macros.
 We will try to split total protein intake between these meals to get a minimum of 20-30g each meal.
 This maximizes protein synthesis for muscle retention in a cut and help to build lean tissue in a surplus.
 Now it’s important to note that total daily protein intake is the most important aspect.
 However, splitting protein between multiple feedings is a smaller tweak to optimize the process.

-Generally, I like an individual’s intake so at a minimum of .3g per lb of body weight per day.
+Generally, I like an individual’s fat intake to be at a minimum of .3g per lb of body weight per day.
 If you’re overweight, this can be 0.35g per lb of lean mass.
 More specifically, I like to keep fats in the range of 20%-30% of total daily calories.

 We never want to drop fats too low!
 This has a very detrimental effect on hormone production for both males and females.
 A higher fat approach depends on preference, but the key with fat intake is to never drop it too low.
 If your fat intake is on the higher end, it should come from natural sources, not processed oils.
 However, everything is okay in moderation.
 Fats, like protein, are satiating.
 Therefore, dropping fats too low won’t just have a negative impact on hormone production, but may also cause hunger issues.